Big House Blues

-"Big House Blues" is a 1990 American animated comedy film produced by Spümcø.
-Originally screened at a film festival, with a censored version later airing on Nickelodeon, it was succeeded by The Ren & Stimpy Show on the network, to which it serves as a pilot episode.
+Big House Blues is a 1990 American animated comedy short film produced by Spümcø.
+Originally screened at a film festival on December 21, 1990, it was succeeded by The Ren & Stimpy Show on the network, which serves as a pilot episode.
+A censored version was later aired on Nickelodeon for its first season, while the full, uncensored version would air on Spike TV (now known as Paramount Network) in 2003 as part of the "first" episode of Adult Party Cartoon.

 Plot

 Ren and Stimpy are homeless and starving as they wander about an unnamed American city sometime in the 1950s.
 A dogcatcher runs over the duo with his car and sent the duo to the dog pound, despite Stimpy being a Manx cat.
 The other dogs live a sybarite lifestyle in their cell in the pound, which is portrayed as being like a prison (the phrase "big house" is American slang for a prison).
 A guard appears and takes away one of the dogs, Phil, to be "put to sleep".
 Ren initially does not understand the phrase, but loses his mind when he realizes that Phil was euthanized and that the same might happen to him and Stimpy.

 Moments later, Stimpy throws up hairballs which covers Ren, unintentionally disguising the latter as a poodle.
 Ren and Stimpy are preparing for euthanasia when a young girl visiting the pound tries to adopt Ren due to his poodle disguise.
 Ren is amazed by his overturned fate, but in an act of compassion he pleads for the girl to adopt Stimpy as well.
 Ren and Stimpy are successfully adopted and enter their new home for the first time, where the mother of the girl gives Ren a sweater to wear while Stimpy is given a litter box.
 Grateful for having received his first material possession, Stimpy accidentally drags Ren into the litter box, much to Ren's discomfort.